ratson/conflake/API_GUIDE.md

 This section covers important functions available in Conflake's lib attribute.

-### mkFlake
+### mkOutputs

-The outputs of a flake using Conflake are created using the `mkFlake` function.
+The outputs of a flake using Conflake are created using the `mkOutputs` function.
-When called directly, Conflake invokes `mkFlake`, as follows:
+When called directly, Conflake invokes `mkOutputs`, as follows:

 ```nix
 {